MS Pascal Paoli: Boarding by GIGN (2005)

-On September 27, 2005, during the social unrest following the decision to privatize SNCM that owned and operated the ship, striking sailors of the Corsican Workers' Trade Union occupied the Pascal Paoli, docked at the seawall off the port of Marseille, with the plan to move the ship to Bastia.
+On September 27, 2005, during the social unrest following the decision to privatize SNCM that owned and operated the ship, striking sailors of the Corsican Workers' Trade Union occupied Pascal Paoli, docked at the seawall off the port of Marseille, with the plan to move the ship to Bastia.
 The commander was instructed to steer the ship to Corsica.

 After departure, Pascal Paoli was approached by military helicopters.
 The ship arrived in the vicinity of Bastia around 11 pm but did not approach, as the striking sailors wished, and spent the night a few cable lengths from port.
 In the early hours of September 28, after authorities had taken a decision overnight, members of the Hubert and GIGN commando, with five helicopters, took possession of the ship.
 The striking sailors did not resist, and the soldiers gained control of the ship.
-Under Navy escort, the ship was directed towards Toulon, where it docked in the enclosure of the naval base.
+Under navy escort, the ship was directed towards Toulon, where it docked in the enclosure of the naval base.
 The ship remained there until October 13, when it departed for Marseille in the evening.

 2019 Labor union strikes

 On June 21, 2019, a labor union strike began in the port of Marseille, France.
-Employees of La Méridionale seized the port, preventing 3 other Corsica Linea ships from leaving port and continuing their regular routes.
+Employees of La Méridionale seized the port, preventing three other Corsica Linea ships from leaving port and continuing their regular routes.
 Pascal Paoli provided emergency crossings from Toulon, France (south of Marseille) to Bastia, Corsica, France during this time.
 On June 23, 2019, Pascal Paoli became paralyzed, as part of the labor strike, in Port Bastia.
 It remained in the port till the end of the strike on June 27, 2019.
 Pascal Paoli returned to regular route service following the strike.

 Boarding by National Gendarmerie (2019)

-On September 20, 2019, off-duty soldiers amongst the passengers aboard the Pascal Paoli reported Muslim passengers as taking part in suspicious activities.
+On September 20, 2019, off-duty soldiers amongst the passengers aboard Pascal Paoli reported Muslim passengers as taking part in suspicious activities.
 The National Gendarmerie boarded the ship with six armed officers just off the coast of Toulon, France.
 The suspicious passengers were detained and later released with no arrests, as the officers determined the passengers to pose no risk to continued travel.